pilsprog/skyport-logic/docs/MARKDOWN_HOWTO.md

 H2 is the same, but using dashes (--).
 Note that the number of dashes or equal signs is not important.

 ###BOLD AND EMPHASIS
-Bold text is simply triggered by wrapping the desired text with two asterisks on both sides.
+Bold text is simply triggered by wrapping the desired text with two asterisks(**) or underscores (__) on both sides.
 	**BOLD TEXT**

-Emphasis is the same, but with only one asterisk.
+Emphasis is the same, but with only one asterisk(*) or underscore (_).
 	*EMPHASIZED TEXT*

 ###BLOCKQUOTES
 Markdown's blockquotes are inspired by emails and use ">" characters.
 Simply add a > before each line.
 	> BLOCKQUOTE
 	>
 	> WITH TWO PARAGRAPHS

 Blockquotes can also be nested.
 	> BLOCKQUOTE
 	> > NESTED BLOCKQUOTE
 	> BLOCKQUOTE

-Blockquotes can contain Markdown syntax
+Blockquotes can contain Markdown syntax.
 	> ##BLOCKQUOTE H2 HEADER
 	>
 	> 1. BLOCKQUOTE LIST ITEM 1